MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2024-11-11-Recover-a-deleted-Power-App.md

 ---
 title: Recover a deleted Power App
-description: How to recover deleted assets in Power Platform
+description: How to recover deleted assets in Power Platform using Power Automate and PowerShell.
+Regardless where they have been stored, you can recover them :)
 date: '2024-11-11T07:11:06.185Z'
-images:
+image:
 - images/blog/title-recover-apps-and-flows.png
 author: "Michael Roth"
 tags: